 The duty to comply with the regulations falls on the landlord (freeholder) or person responsible for the management of the building, which could be an agent or the directors of a resident management company or a right to manage company.

 Whether these costs can be passed on to leaseholders by the freeholder or other responsible person depends on the terms of the lease, in particular what it says about service charges.
 However, more modern leases will include an obligation, with a right to recover the costs from leaseholders.
 This includes any formal risk assessment AND the costs of remedial work.

 Risk Assessment of Communal Areas: All blocks of flats must have an annual risk assessment carried out on the health and safety of any common areas.
 It is a requirement of the Management of Health and Safety at Work Regulations 1999.
-In the unlikely event that there are never any employees of the landlord working at the block – cleaners, gardeners, managing agents etc – it is still best practise to assess risk.
+Remember, communal areas of blocks of flats are considered to be commercial premises and, even if there never any employees of the landlord working at the block – cleaners, gardeners, managing agents etc – it is still best practice to assess risk.
 If there was an accident to a resident or visitor and you had no proof of a risk assessment being carried out, and remedial action having been taken, you are much more likely to be prosecuted and/or sued for negligence.

 Working at Heights: Work at height can include changing light bulbs, general cleaning, testing smoke detectors and cleaning gutter as well as window cleaners.
 If any of these apply, then an assessment of the risk from working at height is required.
 The underlying goal is that any work at height should be avoided if possible.
 If not, then work must be planned, and equipment such as ladders maintained, to minimise risk.